prempatel-ai/vaanimeter/README.md

 **VaaniMeter** is an AI-powered evaluation tool designed to score spoken self-introductions using a **strict, deterministic rubric**.
 It provides instant feedback, transparent scoring, radar-chart visualization, and a downloadable professional PDF report.

-The tool brings structure, clarity, and objectivity to communication assessment—making it ideal for academic evaluation, skill-building, and training environments.
+The tool brings structure, clarity, and objectivity to communication assessment—making it ideal for academic evaluation, skill-building, and learning environments.

 ---